-Secondary Dominant Seventh Chords are a powerful way to expand the harmonic (and melodic) possibilities of music beyond the seven diatonic notes in a major or minor key…
+Secondary Dominant 7th Chords are a powerful way to expand the harmonic (and melodic) possibilities of music beyond the diatonic notes in a major or minor key…

 Let’s begin by reviewing the I-V7-I chord progression in the key of C Major…

 This is a such powerful chord progression because the G7 chord (V7) creates a very strong (dominant) harmonic tension, which is resolved with the return back to the C chord (I).
 This tension comes from three sources: